After reading our books and trying to do things right, why is he still not making any money?

 The purpose of an estimate is to price the job.
 If you want to be profitable, accuracy matters.

-My customers are constantly chiseling me down and everyone else is making money on the jobs except me.
+My clients are constantly chiseling me down, everyone makes money on the jobs except me.

 Why clients request itemized estimates, and how you should respond.